Where are our alumni?

 “Today as I sit in my graduate level classes and begin my thesis research, I look back and realize how fortunate I am to have picked MMC for my Biology degree.
 I owe it to the extraordinary faculty at MMC who have given me a strong foundation in science through patient, challenging, one-on-one teaching that I would not have found anywhere else!
 MMC is a great college to attend if you want to experience rigor, opportunities, and a small, close-knit science community.”

-Class of 2018, Double Major in Environmental Studies and Dance (with a Body, Science, and Motion concentration)
+Class of 2020, Double Major in Biology and Dance

 Class of 2013, Major in Biology